Get personalized metal finishing help, no charge!

 Ed. note: Sorry readers, that link is broken :-(

-We thank Rodney for his input, but we heard the librarian say she has put him on her "naughty" list for ripping pages out of this reference work :-)
+We thank Rodney for his input, but we heard the librarian whisper that he's on her "naughty" list for ripping out and swallowing a page of this reference work :-)